 Posted May 14, 2020

-And I say this not to scare anyone, but a lot of these decisions that are made during this time can be irreversible, so its important to get it right the first time.
+And I say this not to scare anyone, but many of these decisions made during this time can be irreversible, so it is important to get it right the first time.
 This is where working with a fee-only financial advisor really comes into play.
-Putting together a comprehensive plan that considers the unique retirement objectives and investment needs of the client, a fee-only financial advisor is going to be able to make recommendations without the usual conflicts of interest that come from the sale of investment or insurance products.
-Now don’t get me wrong, I love insurance and work with my clients to ensure they are properly insured with the right products, but I don’t actually sell those insurance products or receive compensation from those recommendations and I only use low-cost non-commissionable investments.
+Putting together a comprehensive plan that considers the client’s unique retirement objectives and investment needs, a fee-only financial advisor will be able to make recommendations without the usual conflicts of interest that come from the sale of investment or insurance products.
+Now don’t get me wrong; I love insurance and work with my clients to ensure they are properly insured with the right products.
+Still, I don’t actually sell those insurance products or receive compensation from those recommendations, and I only use low-cost non-commissionable investments.

-The reason for this is that insurance products (annuities, life insurance and long-term care) can pay exorbitant commissions and injects a massive conflict of interest into the advisor/agent/client relationship and the recommendations that are being made.
-Anyone that says there is a no conflict of interest in an annuity recommendation when the sale of a large annuity will pay the advisors kid to go to Harvard for a year, is fooling themselves.
-Advisors are human beings and human beings fall victim to temptations.
-It is for this reason that Thayer Financial and all other fee-only financial advisors (don’t mistake this for fee-based advisors… watch my video here) have chosen to not carry insurance licenses, don’t accept commissions from the sale of any products and are LEGALLY held to a fiduciary standard.
+This is because insurance products (annuities, life insurance, and long-term care) can pay exorbitant commissions and inject a massive conflict of interest into the advisor/agent/client relationship and the recommendations that are being made.
+Anyone that says there is no conflict of interest in an annuity recommendation when the sale of a large annuity will pay the advisor’s kid to go to Harvard for a year is fooling themselves.
+Advisors are human beings, and human beings fall victim to temptations.
+It is for this reason that Thayer Financial and all other fee-only financial advisors (don’t mistake this for fee-based advisors… watch my video here) have chosen not to carry insurance licenses, don’t accept commissions from the sale of any products, and are LEGALLY held to a fiduciary standard.

 Getting retirement right is important and working with a fee-only financial advisor is the right first step to ensuring that you navigate the delicate decade correctly.
 If you want to discuss if Thayer Financial might be the right fit for you and your retirement planning needs, please feel free to schedule an initial phone call here.